lhbikos/ReC_Psychometrics/docs/04-Validity.md

 In assessing patterns of convergent and discriminant validity, the researcher would also take the time to map out the subscales (i.e., College Response, Stigma) with the additional measures.

-#### Determing Statistically Significant Differences Between Correlations
+#### Determining Statistically Significant Differences Between Correlations

 Without a formal test, it is inappropriate for researchers to declare that one correlation is stronger than another.
 The package *cocor* allows the comparisons of *dependent* (i.e., all respondents are from the same sample) and *independent* (i.e., correlations are compared between two different samples) where the correlations themselves can be *overlapping* (i.e., with one common variable) or *non-overlapping* (i.e., the variables in both correlations are different).